Are you ready for some football?

 How much data does NFL Game Pass use?

-If your connection is anywhere between the minimum 750kbps and 2Mbps, you’ll receive a standard definition (SD) stream; if your connection is between 2Mbps and 5Mbps, you’ll receive an HD stream; and if your connection exceeds 5Mbps, you’ll get the best video quality possible.
+Streaming through NFL Game Pass makes use of adaptive bitrate technology, adjusting video quality automatically depending on the speed of your Internet connection.
+If your connection is anywhere between the minimum 750kbps and 2Mbps, you’ll receive a Standard Definition (SD) stream; if your connection is between 2Mbps and 5Mbps, you’ll receive an HD stream; and if your connection exceeds 5Mbps, you’ll get the best video quality possible.

 In practical terms, this means that the average three-hour NFL broadcast will use up approximately 990MB for SD, 2.7GB in HD and 6.8GB at the highest video quality.